Constraining low redshift [CII] Emission by Cross-Correlating FIRAS and BOSS Data: Discussion

-Even the models that scale with star formation rate struggle to decrease quickly enough at low redshift to be consistent with both \PB\ and \cite{2017ApJ...834...36H}.
-There are several possible explanations.
+The models that calibrate the \cii-SFR relationship based on observations of known galaxies (S15) or on simple physical mechanisms (S19) struggle to decrease quickly enough at low redshift to be consistent with both \PB\ and \cite{2017ApJ...834...36H}.
+Assuming that the \PB\ excess is \cii\ emission, there are still several possible explanations.
 The estimated $z {\sim} 0$ \cii\ bias of 1 could be too low.
-Or there could be an undetected population of low-luminosity \cii\ galaxies.
+However, the required bias of 8 to bring \cite{2017ApJ...834...36H} to agreement with the re-scaled S19 model would be extremely large compared to biases typically inferred from these \cii\ models.
+Alternatively, there could be an undetected population of low-luminosity \cii\ galaxies.
 In fact, \cite{2017ApJ...834...36H} suggest the possibility of unmeasured faint low-metallicity dwarf-galaxies, which would have a different \cii-FIR calibration, contributing to the faint end of the \cii\ luminosity function.
 This possibility highlights a trend where early intensity mapping results suggest unexpectedly bright cumulative emission compared to direct detection of individual objects.
 For instance, \cite{2021arXiv210614904B} suggests that potential bright CO emission detected by mmIME \citep{Keating_2020} may be due to a large population of dim CO galaxies.
+Indeed, this CO excess is of a similar order of magnitude to the difference seen here between the S19 and \PB\ \cii\ values, hinting at a possibly related cause.
 Another possibility is that the assumption of these models, that \cii\ emission is directly tied to the star formation rate, is too simple.

 Conclusions here are limited by thermal noise in FIRAS.
 To meaningfully constrain the space of models, qualitatively new improvements in sensitivity are required.
 To put FIRAS in the context of what could be achieved by a modern mission, we compute the potential sensitivity achievable by cross-correlating maps from the proposed PIXIE satellite with the CMASS galaxy maps used in this paper.
 The Primordial Inflation Explorer (PIXIE) is a proposed NASA Explorer-class mission to measure the polarized imprint of primordial inflation on the CMB \citep{kogut2011primordial}, along with several other spectral distortions of the CMB \citep{chluba2021new}.
 PIXIE will conduct an all-sky survey with angular and spectral resolution and spectral coverage similar to FIRAS.
 However, the beam will be slightly smaller, and the noise level will be three orders of magnitude lower than FIRAS.
 These properties make PIXIE well-placed to study star-formation and scale-dependent bias as a test of non-Gaussianity via intensity mapping \citep{dizgah2019probing, switzer2017tracing}.